pmndrs/zustand/docs/integrations/third-party-libraries.md

 - [zusteller](https://github.com/timkindberg/zusteller) — Your global state savior.
 "Just hooks" + Zustand.
 - [zustood](https://github.com/udecode/zustood) — 🐻‍❄️ A modular store factory using Zustand.
 - [zustand-rx](https://github.com/patdx/zustand-rx) — A Zustand middleware enabling you to subscribe to a store as an RxJS Observable.
+- [zustand-querystring](https://github.com/nitedani/zustand-querystring) — A Zustand middleware that syncs the store with the querystring.